-The divisive point of the chernon model for visible and dark matter is that supersymmetry must be implemented so that particles of the model are written together with their superpartners in the supermultiplets (see table 1) and the Lagrangian ((2.1) - (2.3)) of the model, without doubling each known particle with its (unobserved) sparticle.
-This method was introduced in [1, 2].
-The result turned out to have close resemblance to the Wess-Zumino (WZ) model [3], which contains three neutral fields: a Majorana spinor m, the real fields sand p with $J^P = \frac{1}{2}^+, 0^+$ , and $0^-$ , respectively.
-The kinetic Lagrangian is where m and s form the chiral multiplet.
+The divisive point of the chernon model for visible and dark matter is the following: we think it is dubious to add to each known SM particle its (unobserved) superpartner.
+Instead, supersymmetry should be implemented so that all particles needed to describe nature are written together with their superpartners in the Lagrangian ((2.1) - (2.3)) of the model.
+Our method was introduced in [1, 2].
+The result turned out to have close resemblance to the Wess-Zumino (WZ) model [3], which contains three neutral fields: a Majorana spinor m, the real fields s and p with $J^P = \frac{1}{2}^+, 0^+$, and 0^- , respectively.
+The kinetic WZ Lagrangian is where m and s form the chiral multiplet.
 We assume that the pseudoscalar p is the axion [4], and denote it below as a.
 It has a fermionic superparther, the axino n, a candidate for dark matter but not discussed further here.